cloudfoundry/diego-notes/proposals/placement_pools.md

 Because of these constraints we do not need to make the converger aware about Placement Pools: they can't change so there's nothing to keep consistent once ActualLRPs are scheduled on Cells.

+#### Querying Diego for `tags`

+For MVP we propose using the `/v1/cells` Receptor API to fetch all Cells and derive the set of tags.

+If/when we switch to a relational database we will be able to support `/v1/tags` to fetch all tags cheaply.

 ## Changes to Diego

 #### Task/DesiredLRP